Homemade Chocolate Syrup

 - 1 cup (86 g) Cocoa Powder

-- 1½ cup (300 g) Sugar (white or brown)
+- 1½ cup (300 g) Sugar white or brown

 - 1 cup (240 ml) Water

-- ½ teaspoon Salt
+- ½ tsp Salt

-- 2 teaspoon Vanilla extract
+- 2 tsp Vanilla extract

-- 2 tablespoon Butter (optional)
+- 2 tbsp Butter optional

 - Add everything to a heavy bottom saucepan.
 Cook on low heat until thick and coats the back of the spoon or a spatula.
 Then add the butter.
 Pro tip – you can omit the butter but it does give the syrup that lovely shine and richness.